Agent for Seahawks Shaquem, Shaquill Griffin loses parents to COVID-19, makes plea for public awareness

 “It was special for him to not only put me first, but also my family, my extended family,” Baldwin told the Indy Star.
 “A lot of people in this business, they only do things when they can get things from you, when it benefits them.
 He’s always done things that don’t necessarily benefit him, but make my world a lot easier.”

-Baldwin also tweeted Baker’s video, stating “he has an important message for all of us.”
+Baldwin also tweeted Baker’s video, stating, “He has an important message for all of us.”